 Why it’s important: This is a great way to get your team to eliminate FOSU and shift to a “How can we?” mindset.
 Everyone’s frustrated about something.
 Healthy teams talk about what’s not working and work together to find solutions.

-What’s your very best idea (or best practice) for improving the customer experience (can also include internal customers)?
+What’s your best idea (or best practice) for improving the customer experience (can also include internal customers)?

 Why it’s important: In almost any team we ever work with, there are FANTASTIC best practices taking place and GREAT ideas, that people are just moving too fast to share.
 If you want your team to share best practices and share their ideas, ask.